 This handbook is designed to assist your organization in becoming familiar with university rules and regulations.
 We encourage you and your organization to become familiar with the resources identified in this handbook.
-If the handbook does not answer your questions, please visit the Office of Student Engagement, 2nd floor of the Rayburn Student Center, for clarification or assistance.
+If the handbook does not answer your questions, please visit the Office of Student Engagement for clarification or assistance.